dragoscosma/Microsoft-Sentinel/Playbooks/GetAADUserCompanyName/readme.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdragoscosma%2FMicrosoft-Sentinel%2Fmaster%2FPlaybooks%2FGetAADUserCompanyName%2Fazuredeploy.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdragoscosma%2FMicrosoft-Sentinel%2Fmaster%2FPlaybooks%2FGetAADUserCompanyName%2Fazuredeploy.json)

 This playbook is intended to be automated from Microsoft Sentinel.
-It will get the CompanyName attribute for every user listed as an entity in the Sentinel Incident and post the value as a tag in the same Sentinel Incident.enable the Azure AD user accounts associated with the entities from Microsoft Sentinel incidents.
+It will get the CompanyName attribute for every user listed as an entity in the Sentinel Incident and post the value as a tag in the same Sentinel Incident.
 #
 ### Recommendations:
 <h5 align="left"><ul><li>Use a system assigned managed Identity.</li></ul></h5>